Remembering

 & Imagining

 Looking Glass is an app-based archive of Black life in Pittsburgh.
-We use augmented reality to connect the present to the past and imagined futures.
+We use augmented reality to connect the present to both the past and imagined futures.

 40.461142, -79.926171 - Looking Glass & Teenie Harris Collage